 Finally, let’s talk about a few more tips for optimizing Facebook Ads for eCommerce to help you make the most of your ad spend!

-- Take note of Ad Schedule
+- Take note of the Ad Schedule

-When you use a lifetime budget for your ads, you can go ahead and schedule them to show at certain days and times.
+When you use a lifetime budget for your ads, you can go ahead and schedule them to show on certain days and times.
 This is helpful if the majority of your customer base is in the same time zone.
 Rather than potentially wasting ad spend when most of your customers are sleeping, you can instead show the ads to them at the time they’re more likely to be on Facebook.

 - Likes and Shares always count